fsharp/fslang-design/RFCs/FS-1053-span.md

 # Alternatives
 [alternatives]: #alternatives

-* Considered allowing implicit-dereference when calling arbitrary let-bound functions.

-  --> However we don't normally apply this kind of implicit rule for calling let-bound functions, so decide against it.

 * Make `inref`, `byref` and `outref` completely separate types rather than algebraically related

   --> The type inference rules become much harder to specify and much more "special case".
 The current rules just need a couple of extra equations added to the inference engine.